 Defending Health Care in 2017: What’s at Stake?

-As the Trump Administration takes office, the health care gains made under the Affordable Care Act face their greatest threat yet.
+Now that the Trump Administration has begun, the health care gains made under the Affordable Care Act face their greatest threat yet.
 With a Republican congress that has already attempted to repeal the law more than 60 times, we now have a president who has promised to complete the effort.
 If the health care plans outlined by Congress and the Administration are successful, the consequence will be the endangerment of the health—and lives—of millions of people across America.

 Affordable, high-quality health care and coverage is something that every individual wants and needs.
 The ACA has made health insurance better for everyone, no matter if they have individual coverage, employer coverage, Medicare, or Medicaid.
 Here is what’s at stake if the law is repealed:

-» 20 million previously uninsured individuals stand to lose their health coverage.
+» 30 million would lose their health coverage.

 » The 12 million remaining uninsured who are eligible for financial assistance to help pay for coverage will now have no affordable options for getting coverage.